"I never wanted to be the next Bruce Lee. I just wanted to be the first Jackie Chan."

 Movies that Jackie has starred in include

-- Fist Of Fury and Enter the Dragon: Yes, Bruce Lee's last movie was also one of Jackie's first... as one of the goons in the cave (Bruce snaps his neck).
+- Fist Of Fury and Enter the Dragon: Yes, Bruce Lee's last movie was also one of Jackie's first... as one of the goons in the cave.
+(Bruce snaps his neck.)
 Even earlier, in Fist of Fury, Jackie was a stuntman, most notably standing in for the Big Bad when he falls to his death.
-He recalled that Bruce Lee was a harsh taskmaster but very appreciative of hard work, and as Chan got injured doing several stunts, including an accidental bludgeoning by way of nunchaku.
-After said incident, rumors state he was promised to be in all of Bruce Lee's movies.
+He recalled that Bruce Lee was a harsh taskmaster but very appreciative of hard work and could be quite apologetic if he accidentally hurt someone, including Chan.note After said incident, rumors state he was promised to be in all of Bruce Lee's movies.
 Jackie Chan speaks about it here.

 - Drunken Master.
 One of his first breakout hits in Asia.